So you want to learn how to start freelance writing?

 What is the difference between freelance writing vs. blogging?

 Great question!
-There are some similarities but some key differences as well.
+Owning a blog (like this one) vs. being a writer for clients is very different.
+There are some similarities but some major differences as well.

-With freelance writing, you are writing someone else’s content.
-You make money once for your work.
-But you are also trading your time for money.
+As a freelance writer, you are writing someone else’s content.
+You get paid one time for your work.
+But you are also trading your time for a set rate (hourly or per project).

-With blogging, you are writing your own content.
-It takes longer to monetize than freelance writing but you can scale your income.
+With a blog, you are writing your own content.
+It usually takes longer to monetize than freelance writing but you can scale your income if you understand how to monetize your brand.

 Watch this Youtube video about writing vs. blogging to learn which is the best option for you. (or click the image below).

-If you have made it this far and apply what has been discussed, I know you can make money writing.
-As I’ve said time and time again, if I can do it…so can YOU!
+If you have made it this far and apply what has been discussed, I know you can get paid to write.
+As I’ve said time and time again, if I can earn an income as a writer, you can too!

-Here is a quick recap of what we covered:
+Here is a quick recap of how to start living the writer life:

 - Pitch clients and apply for gigs to get your first client